The Radars: 2000s

 In December 2000, marking their fourth decade in the music business, the band appeared on stage at the Blind Musicians Festival in Parnell.
 The current line up at the time was Feau Halatau, Ray Lemon, Neville Tura and Andrew Taylor.
 For the event, they were to have singer Eleanor Wicks on keyboards.
 Around 2001, the band had $10,000 of their equipment stolen.
 They kept going for a few more years, and finally disbanded in or around 2007, with the only two surviving original members Andrew Taylor, and Feau Halatau parting company.
 Ray Lemon died on Monday, 14 July 2008.
 His service was held at a marae in Awaru, which is near Kaikohe.
-In January 2010, Andrew Taylor had joined the group Blue Collar Band, playing venues like the Wanderers Club in the Auckland suburb of Mangere.
+In January 2010, Andrew Taylor had joined the group Blue Collar Band, playing venues like the Wanderers Club in the Auckland suburb of Māngere.
 Dennis Kingston who was with The Radars at one stage was also in the band.
 Bass played Alex Constable was also in the band for a period of time.
 He played in a variety of bands including The North Harbour Rockers, and the cover band, 2 Flat Whites and a Mocha.
 In a 2009, an article in the 22 Jan edition of Auckland's Central Leader, drummer Halatau now living in Onehunga was looking to open a drumming school.
 He was hoping to make a documentary about the group as well.

 During the career of the band, in addition to John Rowles, and Ricky May, they had also backed singer Rob Guest who died in 2008.